-There is a long-going debate into the effectiveness of electronic pest repellents, such as the popularised ‘ultrasonic repellent’.
+There is a long-going debate into the effectiveness of electronic pest repellents, such as the popularized ‘ultrasonic repellent’.
 Scientific research positively suggests the use of ultrasonics as a means of repelling rodents.
 In addition to this, consumer reports also suggest a general satisfaction with the effectiveness with the products.
 Read on to find out more about ultrasonic repellents.

 Sensory rodent repellents have always appealed to to homeowners.
-Early civilisations including the ancient Chinese used sensory repellent devices to deter rodents from agricultural crops and from buildings.
+Early civilizations including the ancient Chinese used sensory repellent devices to deter rodents from agricultural crops and from buildings.
 These included wind and water operated sound and vibrational repellents.

 How do they work?

 Today’s modern ‘electronic repellents’ work using the same principles.
 Ultrasonic repellents are amongst the most popular pest control products.
 These devices produce ultrasonic frequencies of above 20 KHz that are not heard by humans, but cause great discomfort, and can bring about fear disorientation and even physical pain to rodents such as mice and rats.

 Opposing studies have suggested that electronic repellents work initially as a means to repel mice, but as they grow accustom to the noise, they can in a sense overcome their fear and return.
 However, many modern ultrasonic repellents emit changing frequencies of sound, so that rodents cannot get used to them, whilst causing additional discomfort.
 From a humane perspective, repellents such as these provide a far friendlier option to simply eradicating rodents by traditional methods of baiting and trapping.
 Also, the fact that you are not killing the rodents means that homeowners are not given the additional responsibility of dealing with dead mice and rats.